wohaco/despace/03_lasp.md

 ## LASP, comments

-LASP has two facilities: offices on the main CU-Boulder campus, & the “Space Technology Building” in the University's research park.
+LASP has two facilities: offices on the main CU-Boulder campus, & the “Space Technology Building” in the University’s research park.

-LASP's new facilities allow it to handle almost every aspect of space missions, itself.
+LASP’s new facilities allow it to handle almost every aspect of space missions, itself.
 Hardware facilities allow for the construction of single instruments or entire spacecraft.
 A Mission Operations Center allows for the control of spacecraft data collection, & a large research staff analyzes the data.

 Being part of the University, LASP has heavy student involvement in every aspect of its operations, including science, hardware design / construction & mission operations.